 Building a Better Bar: Capturing Minimum Competence

 The fairness, efficacy, and validity of the bar exam all depend upon one thing: a clear definition of what minimum competence means when it comes to allowing lawyers to practice law.
 Only through a clear understanding of what minimum competence is can we treat test takers fairly, serve clients effectively, promote diversity, and improve access to justice.
-Yet, the bar exam continues to be administered to incoming lawyers without firm definitions around the minimum competence they should possess upon entering the profession.
-The Building a Better Bar project is contributing to that critical missing piece—a fair, evidence-based definition of minimum competence—which will improve the lawyer licensing process.
+Yet, the bar exam continues to be administered to incoming lawyers without taking into account the minimum competence they should possess upon entering the profession.
+The Building a Better Bar project has now contributed that critical missing piece—a fair, evidence-based definition of minimum competence—which must now be used to improve the lawyer licensing process.